Marcusgb21/LBYARCH-x86-to-C-interface/README.md

 We conducted tests with array sizes of 2^20, 2^24, and 2^28, but unfortunately, we were unable to proceed with the 2^30 size due to its exceeding the capacity of my machine.

 # Results: C and x86-64 assembly Debug and Release
 After conducting the testing, we were able to produce matching results (for both the C and ASM file) with array sizes of 2^20, 2^24, and 2^28.
 And a confirmation of mismatch results in our error checking.
-Resutlts are as follows below:
+Results are as follows below:

 # Error Checking
 This is a showcase of our error testing, where a value was altered before conducting the test.